lu-w/topllet/README.md

 You can add comments by `# my comment`.
 For inline comments, note that the `#` needs to be succeeded by a whitespace (i.e., `#mycomment` is not a valid comment).

-Right now, the tool checks only temporal queries whose CQs are tree-shaped, i.e., the induced query graph is acyclic w.r.t. the existentially quantified variables and each node has at most one incoming edge
+Right now, the tool checks only temporal queries whose CQs are tree-shaped, i.e., the induced query graph is acyclic w.r.t. the existentially quantified variables and each node has at most one incoming edge.

 #### 2. Temporal Knowledge Bases